 In MR-DC, for 4-step RA type, contention based random access (CBRA) procedure is supported on both PCell and PSCell while contention free random access (CFRA) procedure is supported on all serving cells in both MCG and SCG.
 For 2-step RA type, CBRA can be supported on the PCell, if the MN is a gNB (i.e. for NE-DC and NR-DC) and on the PSCell, if the SN is a gNB (i.e, for EN-DC, NGEN-DC and NR-DC) while CFRA is only supported on the PCell, if the MN is a gNB (i.e. for NE-DC and NR-DC).

+In (NG)EN-DC and NR-DC, when SCG is deactivated as described in clause 7.x, the TA timer associated with SCG continues running, the UE considers the TA is valid as long as TA timer is running, and the UE does not perform random access when TA timer expires.
+In case of SCG activation, the UE can be instructed by the network to perform random access towards PSCell even if the TA timer associated with PSCell is running.
+Besides, the UE can be intructed by the network to perform SCG activation without performing random access, if the TA timer associated with PSCell is running.
+In case of network-initated SCG activation, both CBRA and CFRA on PSCell are supported.
+For CFRA, the dedicated RACH resources can be provided in the RRC message used to activate SCG.

+Editor’s note: FFS whether dedicated RACH resources can be provided before SCG activation (e.g. in SCG deactivation command or RRC message when SCG is deactivated) [Pending to RAN2];

 In MR-DC, the BSR configuration, triggering and reporting are independently performed per cell group.
 For split bearers, the PDCP data is considered in BSR in the cell group(s) configured by RRC.

 In MR-DC, separate DRX configurations are provided for MCG and SCG.
 A secondary DRX group can be configured in MR-DC for a cell group that includes cells in different Frequency Ranges as specified in TS 38.331 [4].